This article was first published on 3 October 2015 and updated with the latest information.

 Assuming we meet a young married couple earning $3,000 per person per month, or $6,000 in total.
 This couple would take home a total of $4,800 per month after CPF contribution.
 We assume that their CPF contribution is sufficient to take care of their monthly mortgage.

 The table below depicts how this income relates to actual expenditures of households in Singapore.
-Information is taken from Singstats.
+Information is taken from SingStat.

 What we are going to say may not appeal to everyone.
 And obviously, there may be many other who will disagree with us on being able to spend so little on household expenditure in expensive Singapore.

-It will be tight but as the lower income families in Singapore are showing, it is possible.
+It will be tight but as the lower income families in Singapore have shown, this is possible.

 While spending less and drafting budgets aren’t exactly the most fun thing in the world to be doing, there are clear advantages to doing so.